-6. Beyond the wildlife, Kenya is home to some of the most significant archaeological sites of human life and civilization.
+6. Kenya is home to some of the most significant archaeological sites of human life and civilization.

 Many important archaic human remains have been found across the East African country, most notably in the area of Lake Turkana.
 Discovered in 1984, Turkana Boy is an almost complete skeleton of a prepubescent boy who lived 1.5 or 1.6 million years ago.
 Other fossils have been determined to be 4 million years old.